 Knowing where you need to be at designated times can also help reduce anxiety.
 Familiarize yourself with the conference schedule and the hotel layout.
 Either carry the pamphlet and maps with you or save the information to your phone.
 Jot down any other details you need to remember, such as agent and critique appointments or lunch dates with faculty members.
 Don’t be like me and forget about these until the last second!

 Whatever challenges you encounter, don’t hesitate to take care of yourself.
-On the first night of the recent conference I attended, I was supposed to eat dinner with friends I longed to see.
+On the first night of one conference I attended, I was supposed to eat dinner with friends I longed to see.
 But opening day overwhelmed me, as it always does, and I had to bow out to prevent exhaustion.
 I met with these friends later on, though, and with much more enthusiasm.

 Mindset #3: Look for Opportunities to Connect